Traffic Safety in Fairwood

 Traffic light timing adjustment

-- Location: Intersection of 140th Ave SE and SE 192nd St
+- Location: Intersection of 140th Avenue SE and SE 192nd Street

-- Details: Traffic engineers changed the traffic light timing to increase the amount of “green” time allowed in the left-turn lane.
+- Details: Traffic engineers changed the traffic light timing to increase the amount of “green” time allowed in the left-turn lane of all four legs of the intersection.
 This change helps prevent drivers from speeding up to catch the light.

-Gathered public comments on proposed speed limit reduction on 140 Ave SE
+Gathered public comments on proposed speed limit reduction on 140th Avenue SE

 - Speed reduction proposal: Reduce the speed limit from 40 mph to 35 mph.

-- Next steps: Some people agreed with lowering the speed limit.
+- What we heard: Some people agreed with lowering the speed limit.
 However, most people felt lowering the speed limit wasn’t enough to stop speeding.
 They wanted more actions to be taken.

 - Details: The speed limit will be reduced from 40 mph to 35 mph.